 But as keto was taking hold, many people started prioritising fat in pursuing higher ketones rather than just lowering their carb intake.
 After seeing many gain weight and worsen their metabolic health on a very low-carb, high-fat diet, I wanted to understand why some people ate more than they needed even though they wanted to lose weight.

 Based on the teaching of the keto gurus at the time, I had thought that lowering my post-meal glucose and insulin levels by reducing carbs would turn off my pancreas, similar to someone with uncontrolled Type 1 Diabetes.

 However, my efforts were futile.
-In fact, I was not only not losing weight, but I was getting fatter as I added more fat and ‘keto’d harder’ in pursuit of higher ketones!
-So, there was obviously something amiss in my understanding based on what the keto gurus were feeding me.
+I was getting fatter as I added more fat and ‘keto’d harder’ in pursuit of higher ketones!
+So, there was obviously something amiss in my understanding.

 But not long after, I found a dataset of half a million days of MyFitnessPal logs and analysed it for the most critical factors influencing satiety.
 It showed that protein %, or the per cent of total calories from protein, was the most vital factor affecting how much we ate.